-In September, we will send you information about the programme and the application process.
+In September, we will send you an information pack about the programme and the application process.
 This will include a link to online applications and a video that can help your young people understand the programme and how to apply.
 We will let you know the deadline for applications.